pawl/nightmare_forms/README.md

 ## Conclusion

 I think server-side forms make simple forms simpler and complex dynamic forms even more complex.
+Vue.js also offers more maintainable client-side code with two-way binding and better code organization.
 So, this repo will use the "Client-side Form w/ Vue.js" method.

 ## Credit
 * Starter template used: https://github.com/gtalarico/django-vue-template